Our Youth Awards are industry-approved programmes that foster connections between schools and employers, and build work-ready skills for young people.

 Your school will deliver the programme and assess your students using our resources.

-Growing Coaches PLUS recognises students with the skills needed to coach sports at a beginner level.
+Growing Coaches PLUS recognises students with the skills needed to coach sport at a beginner level.

 Tramping and Camping introduces students to a positive, safe and enjoyable outdoor tramping and camping experience.